zaksabeast/PokemonRNGGuides/guides/sm/en/Egg RNG Without Masuda Method or Shiny Charm.md

 4. Once you are to your target egg seeds, continue with the rest of the guide.

 ```
-With PCalc you can check which egg frame you are on by looking at your egg seeds ingame (Start + Down to bring up menu).
+With PCalc you can check which egg frame you are on by looking at your egg seeds in-game (Start + Down to bring up the menu).
 ```

 ## Step 3: RNGing the ESV of the Egg